NTPsec

 Summary as CSV file

-Our production NTP servers (NTP1, NTP2, NTP4 & NTP6) share the same roof-mounted Synergy Systems Timing1000 antenna using a Tallysman TW164 1-to-4 Port Smart Power GNSS Signal Splitter.
+Our production NTP servers share the same mast-mounted Tallysman Accutenna® TW3972 Triple Band GNSS Antenna + L-band Correction Services antenna using a Tallysman TW164 1-to-4 Port Smart Power GNSS Signal Splitter.
 No external NTP servers are contacted and all servers, with the exception of NTP6, the LeoNTP 1200, poll each other.
 Internal NTP clients poll NTP4 or NTP6.

 The LeoNTP 1200 is a black-box appliance that doesn't support timing reporting.
 Its status can be checked by viwing the Server Jitter & Offset from any of the other servers.
-It can be found at NTP6 or 10.0.0.244.
+It can be found at NTP7 or 10.0.50.55.
 The LeoNTP link above will take you to the Server Jitter between the LeoNTP and the currently selected server.

 NTPQ Stats